 Welcome back from your exchange.
 We hope you had a great time overseas!

 Transfer Credit Process

 The transfer credit process is when courses taken on exchange are officially added to your degree here at the University of Auckland.
+This takes approximately three to ten working days.
 We will need the following four items from you: